tcltk/tcl/doc/markdown/info.md

 **info object variables** *object* ?**-private**?
 : This subcommand returns a list of all variables that have been declared for the object named *object* (i.e. that are automatically present in the object's methods).
-If the **-private** option is given, this lists the private variables declared instead.
+[If the **-private** option is given, this lists the private variables declared instead.]{version="TIP500"}

 **info object vars** *object* ?*pattern*?
 : This subcommand returns a list of all variables in the private namespace of the object named *object*.
 If the optional *pattern* argument is given, it is a filter (in the syntax of a [string match][string] glob pattern) that constrains the list of variables returned.
 Note that this is different from the list returned by **info object variables**; that can include variables that are currently unset, whereas this can include variables that are not automatically included by any of *object*'s methods (or those of its class, superclasses or mixins).